genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 #### Response

-The current updated revision will be returned.
+The current revision will be returned.

 ```json
 {